 My passion for cooking started at an early age watching my mom prepare delicious meals for the family.
 She is one of my first teachers and the one who taught me the joy of cooking.
 It sounds cheesy but being able to transform ingredients into something that makes others happy has been the great joy of my life.

 My first solo shift cooking cemented my decision to become a chef.
-That first night went smoothly.
-No plates were sent back, which was great, but the defining moment was the look on patrons faces as they left.
 It was in an open kitchen so I saw everyone who entered and left that evening.
 The look of satisfaction on guest faces transported me to my childhood and the excitement of going out to eat with loved ones.
-For the first time I was able to be on the other side of this experience and I helped manifest those feelings in others with my food.
+For the first time I was able to be on the other side of this experience and I helped manifest those feelings in others through my food.

 I could have followed many career paths, and though kitchens are not the most lucrative avenue or glamorous (don’t believe food network hype), cooking fulfills me.
 Its has never been a rat race for me , I do it because I love it.
 I’m a confident chef but arrogance and pretentiousness definitely are not my bag.

 Simple, delicious food is what I strive to put on a plate.
 I’ve been fortunate to have been mentored by skilled chefs who instilled the mantra of “keep it simple”.
 Anyone who knows I’m a chef, always ask “what is your specialty”.
-The fact is that I like to change it up and try new things, so I do a little bit of everything.
-I don’t believe in limiting myself.
-Its not uncommon for me to prepare Thom Ka, Chicken Cacccitore, Cerviche, Palak moong dal, Massaman Curry or Etoufee within the same week or two.
+I like to change it up and try new things, so I do a little bit of everything.
+I don’t believe in limiting myself with one specific food style.
+Its not uncommon for me to prepare Thom Ka, Chicken Cacccitore, Cerviche, Palak moong dal, Massaman Curry or Etoufee within the same week or two, I like variety.